zhuowei/desktop/eng-blog-post.md

 ## User Interface

-Aside from the actual code we were writing, we also had to decide whether we'd try to emulate native UI or create our own UI aesthetic.
+Apart from choices about the code, we also had to decide whether we'd try to emulate native UI or create our own UI aesthetic.
 We had some concerns with trying to emulate native UI:

 * We'd have to do it for both macOS and Windows.
 That meant double the work, and it was unclear what it'd mean if we wanted to support Linux.
 * It'd take a _lot_ of work and time to re-create native widgets in HTML and CSS.